umami-software/website/content/hosting.md

 ### Managed databases

-A managed database is where the host provides you with a running databases that you don't have to install or maintain.
-There are many providers for managed databases.
+A managed database is where the host provides you with a running database that you don't have to install or maintain.
+Here are some providers for managed databases.

 - [DigitalOcean](https://www.digitalocean.com/products/managed-databases/)